-In drafting conditions of practice Panels also needs to consider the following questions:
+In drafting conditions of practice Panels also needs to consider the following three questions:

-are the conditions realistic?
+1. are the conditions realistic?

-- will the health professional be able to comply with these conditions? - do they properly reflect the level of public protection which the Panel had in mind?

-• will they work if the health professional changes jobs?
+- will the registrant be able to comply with these conditions? - are the conditions proportionate and do they provide the necessary level of public protection? - will they work if the registrant changes jobs?